 Minetta Tavern – 113 MacDougal Street – https://www.minettatavernny.com/ – A renovated 100 year old Tavern that was THE restaurant when it opened in 2009 but is still extremely popular (though with more tourists than originally).
 Still a charming space, with quality cooking.
 Meat is the thing to order, especially the famous Black Label Burger (my favorite) with a great bottle of Bordeaux!

 Union Square Cafe – 101 E 19th Street – https://www.unionsquarecafe.com – Danny Meyers first restaurant, located near Union Square, moved a few years back to its new location on East 19th Street.
 Same chef since 2007, same amazing service, and same warm atmosphere (even moved the original bar to this location, my favorite place to dine).
-The vibe is casual formal, if that makes any sense, since you feel like you’ve dined here many times even your first visit.
+The vibe is casual formal, if that makes any sense, since you feel like you’ve dined here many times even after your first visit.
 It’s a great place for a romantic dinner or a fun evening with friends over too many cocktails.
+Don’t miss the Lemon Pasta, a real surprise dish that you will crave more than you can imagine (my friend, trying for the first time, begged the waitstaff for the recipe!).
 Brunch is great also, have the tuna tartare or a burger and beer!